life-itself/tao/coliving/README.md

 ## Management and structure

-Each space can designate a subpart of its space for use under the timeshare approach.
+Each space can designate a subpart of its space for use under the residency approach.

 Each space maintains a book sheeting and a contact point for booking.